YuGuangWang/PAN/README.md

 ![PAN results](pan_results.png)

-> 📋Include a table of results from your paper, and link back to the leaderboard for clarity and context.
-If your main result is a figure, include that figure and link to the command or notebook to reproduce it.

 ## New datasets
 Our new datasets are for 3-classification task of point distribtuion graphs, stemming from statistical mechanics.
 Use following commands to download the three typical datasets we used in the paper:
 ```